vapoursynth/vapoursynth/doc/installation.rst

    * Sphinx for the documentation (optional)

-   * iconv, libass, and ffmpeg for the Subtext plugin (optional)

-   * ImageMagick 7 for the Imwri plugin (optional)

-   * Tesseract 3 for the OCR plugin (optional)

 Note: **any version of Python 3 will do.** A specific version is only required when using the official Windows binaries.